 We are committed to creating an environment where all of our guests and employees can feel comfortable during their time with Sierra South Mountain Sports this summer.
 Additional protocols and procedures have been added to several parts of our operation, while many others were already in practice.
 Here is what you can expect.

-- Pre-Screening Health of the Guests – If guests have recently come into contact with someone who has tested positive for Covid-19, or if they are experiencing any flu-like symptoms associated with Covid-19 within the past 14 days, please do not come on your trip.
+- Pre-Screening Health of the Guests – If guests have recently come into contact with someone who has tested positive for Covid-19, or if they are experiencing any symptoms associated with Covid-19 within the past 14 days, please do not come on your trip.

 PPE and Hand Washing